KaztoRay/MoonLignt-C2-Framework/BUILD_GUIDE.md

-# Moonlight C2 Framework - Build Guide
+# Cardinal C2 Framework - Build Guide

-Complete guide for building Moonlight C2 Framework on Windows with MinGW-w64 and NASM.
+Complete guide for building Cardinal C2 Framework on Windows with MinGW-w64 and NASM.

 ---